 If the management interface can no longer be accessed after disabling the anti-lockout rule, the firewall rules were not configured appropriately.
 Re-enable the anti-lockout rule by using the Set Interface(s) IP address option at the console menu, then choose to reset the LAN IP address.
 Set it to its current IP address, and the rule will automatically be re-enabled.

-pfSense uses the antispoof feature in
+pfSense software uses the antispoof feature in

 pf to block spoofed traffic.
-This

-3704.
+RFC 3704.
 The firewall checks each packet against its routing table, and if a

 connection attempt comes from a source IP address on an interface where the